 What if you could add a sensory-based treatment that targets specific sensory, motor, and behavioral goals, doesn’t require expensive equipment or a large therapy space, and you could see the effects within a very short time?

-Since adding Quickshifts to my therapy sessions, I have been able to address some of the more difficult behaviors and sensory processing issues I encounter in EI.
+Since adding Quickshifts to my therapy sessions, I have been able to successfully address some of the more difficult behaviors and sensory processing issues I encounter.
 Very young children are often afraid of being on therapy balls and swings, and they don’t always tolerate the Wilbarger or Astronaut protocols Why Is The Wilbarger Protocol So Hard To Get Right?.
 But everyone can listen to music.
 Enter Quickshifts.

 I am primarily using them over speakers, since even older kids are struggling with wearing headphones.
 I find that this isn’t preventing progress, and I periodically try to reintroduce headphones with children over 2.
 They change so quickly that I never know when “NO” will turn into “maybe”.

 Every Quickshift album uses brainwave entrainment.
 The use of binaural beat technology (BBT) for entrainment of an alpha brainwave state has made a difference with the kids who display predominantly anxious or dysregulated states, but it is also very helpful to entrain better attention and postural activation.
 Read more about BBT in Binaural Beats and Regulation; More Than Music Therapy.
 It is great for parents too Stress Relief in the Time of Coronavirus: Enter Quickshifts.

 Why Modulated Music Wasn’t Working For Me